 Analysis: 15% of Illinois residents enrolled in food stamps program

-About 1.9 million Illinoisans – or about 15 percent of the state’s population – were on food stamp rolls in January 2017, according to a Prairie State Wire analysis of 66 Illinois welfare offices.
+Approximately 1.9 million Illinoisans – or about 15 percent of the state’s population – were on food stamp rolls in January 2017, according to a Prairie State Wire analysis of 66 Illinois welfare offices.

 Cook County serves 43 percent of Illinois food stamp recipients, according to data obtained from the U.S. Department of Agriculture, which administers the Supplemental Nutrition Assistance Program (SNAP), commonly known as food stamps.
 That’s slightly higher than the portion of the state’s population the county represents.
-About 41 percent of the 12.8 million people in Illinois reside in Cook County.
+Approximately 41 percent of the 12.8 million people in Illinois reside in Cook County.

 For example, Kendall County residents are directed to Aurora in Kane County for services such as SNAP.